Christmas Weight Loss Tips

 We have put together some easy to follow guidelines to help you beat the Christmas Bulge this year!!

-- Eat your protein first.
-Start off on the turkey before you head for the roast spuds and stuffing.
+- Start off on the turkey before you head for the roast spuds and stuffing.
 You body uses more calories to digest and assimilate protein than it does for fats and Carbs.
 Protein will also feel fuller quicker and you will eat less overall.

-- Maximise your after burn.
-Utilise compound movements such as Squat, Bench Press, your big lifts as this burn a big amount of calories and will continue to burn them up long after you’ve left the gym.
+- Utilise compound movements such as Squat, Bench Press, your big lifts as this burn a big amount of calories and will continue to burn them up long after you’ve left the gym.
 Cut your rest time in half and go ham on the weights.

-- Stay on track up to the day and don’t adopt the ‘in for a penny in for a pound’ mentality.
+- Keep on track right up to the day and don’t adopt the ‘in for a penny in for a pound’ mentality.
 Christmas is almost like a mandatory cheat day so plan in advance and try to stick to your regular diet habits right up to Christmas.

 All of these point are good to stay lean all year round but you can start using them today to help with damage control over the holidays.
 Most importantly, Christmas is a time to spend with family and to be enjoyed!

 If you’re looking to keep fit over the holidays then have a look at our special offers!